Skip to main content.

 If you see a faucet that won't turn off (it drips), let B&G know - put in a Service Request.
 Even a seemingly slow drip adds up very quickly to create water and energy waste.

-Bottled water coolers have been replaced by in-line filtration units.
+Bottled water coolers have been replaced by in-line filtration units (NEW: map to locations).
 These water sources provide hot and cold water, but do so without the need to be refilled with five-gallon plastic bottles of water.
 They use our existing water supply, which comes from the Saw Kill Creek and is treated by our state-of-the-art drinking water plant (2009 upgrades made possible by the American Investment and Recovery Act).

 Water Actions and Materials